 List of Renewable Energy Companies in the UK

-When you ask for a list of renewable energy companies in the UK some of the existing leading and largest organisations appear on those lists and some of the top electricity and gas suppliers are named.
+When you ask for a list of renewable energy companies in the UK, some of the existing leading and largest organisations appear.
+But recently, additional suppliers have entered the industry by only concentrating on renewable energy alone.

-- Ecotricity – is a UK company that has numerous owned wind farms and solar parks.
+- Ecotricity is a UK company that has numerous owned wind farms and solar parks.

-- The Good Energy Company – does have their own wind farms but buy in much of their green energy supplies
+- The Good Energy Company does have its own wind farms but purchases from over 1,700 independent renewable generators.

 Companies Offering Green Tariffs by Purchasing Energy From Elsewhere

-At the time of writing the following companies offer consumers and businesses the options of 100% green tariff but they purchase their supplies from other businesses rather than having their own sources:
+At the time of writing, the following companies offer consumers and businesses the option of a 100% green tariff, but they purchase their supplies from other companies rather than using their own sources:

-So if you are after a completely green tariff be careful with the terms and conditions because many companies are just offsetting what you use from traditional brown sources of energy rather than providing you directly and only from renewable sources.
-Many companies are thought to be entering this space and with the increase in the amount of power and technologies influencing this area more options should be available and prices are set to also reduce over time.
+If you want a 100% renewable green tariff, check the terms and conditions carefully because most companies are just offsetting what you use from traditional brown energy sources rather than providing you directly from renewable sources.
+Many companies are thought to be entering this space.
+With the increase in the amount of power and technologies influencing this area, more options should be available, with prices set to remain stable over the long term.